rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 These can have completely different functionality, and the function names do not conflict with each other since they’re in different modules.

-While in this case, we’re building a library, there's nothing special about *lib.rs*.
+While in this case, we’re building a library, there’s nothing special about *lib.rs*.
 We could also make use of submodules in a *main.rs* as well.
 In fact, we can also put modules inside of modules.
 This can be useful as your modules grow to keep related functionality organized together and separate